 If you’re planning a date night in Chicago, you’ve come to the right place.
 Chicago is known for plenty of things, such as the Cubs and the Bears, the summers and the winters, the concerts, and the lakeshore.
 Anyone who has lived in Chicago for a significant amount of time will tell you that despite its challenges, Chicago is an amazing city.
-One of its best features is its romantic side of it.
+One of its best features is the romantic side of it.
 There are enough date night ideas in Chicago as anywhere.
 Let’s explore one of the best reasons to visit this incredible place and share some favorite stops for your upcoming date night.

 1) Date Night in Chicago: The Art Institute of Chicago